 IPFS is a new P2P technology that has caught my interest.
 I'd describe it as a modernized and user friendly version of BitTorrent.
 Using it is as simple as visiting https://ipfs.io/ipns/QmSJ5B27yQe9bDLmwqF4FxJpBBcpxMnK9uJwX8qbQUyycN .
 This extension extends the user friendliness by enabling users of IPFS to use it in a distributed fashion, like it is meant to be used, while also providing backwards compatibility with the current web.
 In direct terms, this extension redirects requests to http://gateway.ipfs.io/ to a locally running IPFS daemon.
 For more details, check out the source.

-Currently I help with ACM tutoring for 3 hours on Sundays.
+From there I continued an instructional type role by helping with ACM tutoring for 3 hours a week on Sundays.
 This tutoring session is for computer science students that need help with their coursework.
-I've been doing this since fall of 2014.
+I did this from fall of 2014 to spring of 2016.

-This position carries a lot of responsibility.
-I'm not only in charge of the finances of 3 different club accounts, I'm also in charge of collaborating closely with the WSU school of EECS, and organizing plus advertising various tech talks by guest engineers.
+This position carried a lot of responsibility.
+I was not only in charge of the finances of 3 different club accounts, but I was also in charge of collaborating closely with the WSU school of EECS, and organizing plus advertising various tech talks by guest engineers.

 The 2nd annual hackathon was my first hackathon.
 That took place in 2013.
 For the 3rd annual hackathon I wanted to help out.
 For that hackathon I provided assistance on the website and day-of operations.
-For the 4th annual WSU Hackathon, which will be renamed shortly, I am a lead organizer.
-This means I'm in charge of everything that goes into a hackathon: sponsors, participants, day-of operations, etc.
+For the 4th annual WSU Hackathon, I took a greater leadership role.
+That meant being in charge of everything that goes into a hackathon: sponsors, participants, operations, etc.

 This was a contract based job that consisted of working on two applications: one being a website written in PHP and the other an Android app.
 The website is a pre-existing application at serc.wsu.edu that I made improvements to.
 While my changes are still pending and aren't live at the moment you can see a preview of what I did at home.dylankpowers.com/apache/serc/public/index.html.
 My improvements most notably consisted of improving mobile friendliness, sprucing up the look, and adding a couple of sections with additional information.
 The Android app however you can see right now on Google Play and is called Wumpus World.
 It was previously implemented in Objective-C on iOS and I ported it to C++ so it can be platform agnostic and run on Android.